Please sign in to view meeting minutes

 The House Committee oversees the maintenance and improvement of Club facilities to meet its objectives and ideals and keep the Club running smoothly.
 Tasks include evaluating the use of space, implementing upgrades, proposing dress and conduct regulations, investigating violations of Club rules and acceptable behavior and taking appropriate actions, and making recommendations to the Board.

-• November 2013, reviewed and updated the House Rules for usage of cellular phones and other communication devices.
+• November 2012, reviewed and revised the House Rules to address the usage of cellular phones and other communications devices within the Club.

 Back to top